Lidocaine/ hydrocortisone cream

 - Lidocaine/hydrocortisone cream may cause a numbing effect at the application site.
 Do not scratch, rub, or expose the area to extreme hot or cold temperature until the numbness is gone.

-- PREGNANCY and BREAST-FEEDING: It is not known if lidocaine/hydrocortisone cream can cause harm to the fetus.
-If you become pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using lidocaine/hydrocortisone cream while you are pregnant.
-It is not known if lidocaine/hydrocortisone cream is found in breast milk after topical use.
-If you are or will be breast-feeding while you use lidocaine/hydrocortisone cream, check with your doctor.
-Discuss any possible risks to your baby.
+- PREGNANCY and BREAST-FEEDING: It is unknown if lidocaine/hydrocortisone cream can cause harm to the fetus.
+If you become pregnant while taking lidocaine/hydrocortisone cream, discuss with your doctor the benefits and risks of using lidocaine/hydrocortisone cream during pregnancy.
+It is unknown if lidocaine/hydrocortisone cream is excreted in breast milk.

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; difficulty swallowing; excessive irritation; rectal bleeding; skin infection (eg, redness, swelling, pus discharge); vomiting.
+Severe allergic reactions (rash; hives; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); persistent irritation or infection.

 If OVERDOSE is suspected:

-Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
+Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center (http://www.aapcc.org), or emergency room immediately.
 Lidocaine/hydrocortisone cream may be harmful if swallowed.Proper storage of lidocaine/hydrocortisone cream:

 Store lidocaine/hydrocortisone cream at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat and light.
-Do not store in the bathroom.
 Protect from freezing.
 Keep lidocaine/hydrocortisone cream out of the reach of children and away from pets.

 - If you have any questions about lidocaine/hydrocortisone cream, please talk with your doctor, pharmacist, or other health care provider.